FAQs

 Some of the best dives on the Great Barrier Reef can be done in less than 15m of water, where stronger light can result in an even better view of the abundant marine life.

-All divers are asked to complete a medical questionnaire on board.
+All intro divers are asked to complete a medical questionnaire on board.
 You don’t require a medical if you answer no to everything.
 If you answer yes to any questions, a further medical may be required.
-You will also be asked to fill out a general disclaimer which differs from company to company.
+You will also be asked to fill out a general disclaimer, which differs from company to company.
 See our Can I Dive page for more information.

 Regulations state that for a single, no decompression dive, you should not fly or go to altitude for at least 12 hours.
-For multiple dives you should not fly or go to altitude for at least 18 hours.

 We recommend waiting at least 24 hours after diving before going to altitude or flying.
 These are guidelines only – there is no guarantee that following these recommendations will prevent decompression sickness.
 Currently there are no guidelines regarding diving after flying.